bmurrtech/IT_research/sentinelone.md

 - One management console
 - Enterprise-grade and self-serviced
 - SentinelOne provides a cloud, hybrid, and on-premises solution

+# S1 Resources

+See the [Sentinel One Partner Portal](https://partners.sentinelone.com/English/#home_login) to get access to Partner Program Guides, Sales Decks, Case Studies, Battle Cards, The Partner Demo Toolkit, and so much more.

+__Registering to the Partner Portal__

+1. Go to partners.sentinelone.com
+1. Use the form on the bottom right to request access from the SentinelOne Channel Team, using your company email address
+1. In the Company Selection: choose the company you are an employee of
+1. Fill in your applicant information
+1. An email with instructions on how to log in to Partner Portal will be sent to you.

+> Note: Please check your spam folder for the Partner Portal confirmation email.
+Have any challenges?
+Questions?
+Contact us at channel@sentinelone.com

+- Once your account is regsitered and activated, visit [Partner Portal Assets Library](https://partners.sentinelone.com/prm/English/s/assets) for access to all reseller resources.

 # Sales Fundamentals